redacuve/my-cat-photos/README.md

 ## About The Project

 This is the full app using my initial code from my tutorial "A Guide for Uploading and Showing Images Trough IBM CLOUD with RAILS 6".
-If you want to check only the code of the tutorial, you can find the repo [here](https://github.com/redacuve/ibm-cloud-storage-example).
+If you only want to check the code for  the tutorial, you can find the repo [here](https://github.com/redacuve/ibm-cloud-storage-example).

-My Cat Photos app allows you to like photos of cats, you only can vote once, you don't need to register to vote, it has a very simple logic for the voting, but works.
+My Cat Photos app allows you to like photos of cats.
+You only can vote once, you don't need to register to vote, it has a very simple logic for the voting, but it works.

-You can upload your Cat Photo with ease, and your photos can be voted by anyone.
+You can upload your Cat Photo with ease, and your photos can be voted on by anyone.

-Have fun seeing a lot of cats photos.
+Have fun looking at lots of cats photos.

 ## Built With